 Electrical Safety

 Safety is an important priority and value at SECO Energy.
 Our employees wear protective gear when working around power lines and use equipment designed for working with electricity.
-However, electrical safety applies everyone.
-Electric energy can burn, injure and even kill unless you respect it and exercise caution when working or playing around it.
+However, electrical safety applies to everyone.
+Electric energy can burn, injure, and even kill unless you respect it and exercise caution when working or playing around it.

 Important Electrical Safety Advice